kakalasek/PV-Lambda/README.md

 https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-ubuntu-20-04

 The process will be very similar on other distributions.
-After that, you will need to create the database and tables.
-You will find all the tables, view, procedures and sample data in *script.sql* and *sample_date.sql* files, which are in the uppermost directory.
-We will then need to create a new user for our database.
+After that you will need to import the database with some sample data.
+You can find the whole script, which was produced by mysqldump in the uppermost directory under the name *garden.sql* We will then need to create a new user for our database.
 This is also showed in the tutorial.
 It needs to have all privileges on the garden database.
 After all that is done, you will need to make a copy of the *config_template.properties* file, which is in the